-Increasing the availability of irrigation is a key adaptation to climate change, since the additional water allows crops to continue to grow at higher temperatures.
-Fields to the east of the 100^{th} meridian are much less consistently irrigated than those to the west.
+Increasing the availability of irrigation is a key adaptation to climate change, since additional water for evapotranspiration allows crops to continue to grow at higher temperatures.
+Fields to the east of the 100th meridian are much less consistently irrigated than those to the west.
 This helps explain the lower response to killing degree-days in the west ($\beta = -0.21$, compared to -0.62) (Schlenker and Roberts, 2009).

 Figure B7: Evolution of impacts for FIPS 17161, Rock Island, IL, under RCP 6.0 as modeled by MIROC-ESM-CHEM.
-In the top panel, the left axis measures linear changes in temperature ($^{\circ}C$) and CO2 (100 ppmv).
+In the top panel, the left axis measures linear changes in temperature (°C) and CO2 (100 ppmv).
 The right axis measures changes in rainfall relative to 2000-2009 annual mean.
 In the lower panel, both axes show fractional changes in each of the sectors relative to 2000-2009 annual mean.